 But there’s another really important reason why we need whole fruits and vegetables in our diets, and why the pills and powders just don’t cut it…

 When we think of fibre, most of us picture bran flakes, or those little bran buds with their “woody” rough texture.
 Most people don’t imagine a sweet, juicy raspberry or mixed green salad, or even an avocado as being high fibre foods.
-But fruits and vegetables are actually signficant contributors of fibre to our diets (or should be anyway if we were eating enough of them!)
+But fruits and vegetables are actually significant contributors of fibre to our diets (or should be anyway if we were eating enough of them!).

-It’s true, whole grain foods add a lot of fibre to our diets too, but on a daily basis we should be eating more servings of fruits and vegetables than grains and with our current overly-processed diet, we’re falling short.
+It’s true, whole grains and other plant foods (lentils, beans, nuts, seeds) add A LOT of fibre to our diets too, but on a daily basis we should be eating more servings of fruits and vegetables than the other groups and with our current overly-processed diet, we’re falling short.
 According to Statistics Canada, only 25% of Canadian men and 38% of Canadian women are eating more than 5 servings of fruits and vegetables everyday, and that number is trending down.
-We should be eating upwards of 30+ grams of fibre daily, but on average we’re getting about only about 10-15 grams.
+We should be eating upwards of 30 grams of fibre daily, but on average we’re getting about only about 10-15 grams.
 So, when it comes to fruit and vegetable servings, AND total dietary fibre, we’re only meeting about 1/3 of our goal.

 So what does fibre do?